kshedden/go_data_workshop/README.md

 using `go build simple.go`, then run the executable using `simple`.

-Difficulties with any of the steps above are likely due to a missing or incomplete installation of the Go tools, or misconfigured environment variables such as PATH.
+Difficulties with any of the steps above are likely due to a missing or incomplete installation of the Go tool, or misconfigured environment variables such as PATH.

 ## Resources